pymor/pymor/docs/source/tutorial_external_solver.rst

     :language: cpp

-Again we define a `py:class\_` with appropiate name and docstring, but now we also indicate to pybind11 that this class will implement the `buffer protocol <https://docs.python.org/3/c-api/buffer.html>`_, Which basically exposes direct access to a chunk of memory to Python.
+Again we define a `py:class\_` with appropiate name and docstring, but now we also indicate to pybind11 that this class will implement the `buffer protocol <https://docs.python.org/3/c-api/buffer.html>`_, which basically exposes direct access to the chunk of memory associated with a `Vector` instance to Python.
 We also see how we can dispatch multiple init functions by using `py:init` objects with C++ lambda functions.

 .. literalinclude:: minimal_cpp_demo/model.cc